Lamorna

 There are great places to visit near Lamorna including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-The area around Lamorna boasts some of the best country parks including Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+Don't miss Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park's country parks if visiting the area around Lamorna.

 The area around Lamorna features a number of interesting towns including Callington, Polperro, and St Ives.

-Don't miss Kit Hill Country Park's hills if visiting the area around Lamorna.
+Don't miss Cremyll, and Botallack's villages if visiting the area around Lamorna.

 Lamorna History